Do Golf Carts Need License Plates? (Everything to Know)

 Interestingly, speed restrictions for golf carts on public roads don’t restrict the upper limit of golf carts but their lower limit.

-This makes sense because nationally, states limit all golf carts to a maximum of 25 mph, making them vehicles classified as “slow-moving vehicles.”
+This makes sense because states nationally limit all golf carts to a maximum of 25 mph, classifying them as “slow-moving vehicles.”

 There are several types of slow-moving vehicles, such as ROVs (Recreational Off-highway Vehicles), ATVs (All Terrain Vehicles), and UVs (Utility Vehicles).